Deep Generative Models for Reject Inference in Credit Scoring

 Credit scoring uses statistical models to transform the customers' data into a measure of the borrowers' ability to repay the loan \cite{anderson2007credit}.
 These models are developed, commonly, based on accepted applications because the bank knows whether the customer repaid the loan.
 The problem is that this data sample is biased since it excludes the rejected applications systematically.
 This is called selection bias.

 Using a biased sample to estimate any model has several problems.
-The straightforward consequence is that the model parameters are biased \cite{bucker2013reject}, which has a statistical and economic impact \cite{chen2001economic,nguyen2016}.
+The straightforward consequence is that the model parameters are biased \cite{bucker2013reject}, which has a statistical and economic impact \cite{nguyen2016,chen2001economic}.
 Another consequence is that the default probability can be underestimated, affecting the risk premium and the profitability of the bank \cite{marshall2010variable}.
 Hence, reject inference, which is the process of attempting to infer the true creditworthiness status of the rejected applications \cite{hand1993can}, has created a great deal of interest.

 There is a vast literature on reject inference using classical statistical methods.
 However, there has been little research using machine learning techniques (see Table \ref{tbl_RIoverview}).
-To further investigate the use of machine learning for reject inference, this research proposes two new reject inference models for credit scoring based on the semi-supervised deep generative framework introduced in \cite{kingma2014semi}.
-Semi-supervised learning designs and trains models using labeled (accepted applications) and unlabeled data (rejected applications), and it aims to utilize the information embedded in both data to improve the classification of unseen observations.
-Semi-supervised deep generative models achieve state-of-the-art results in semi-supervised classification \cite{kingma2014semi,maaloe2016auxiliary} and in unsupervised clustering \cite{zheng2016variational}.
-Further, the useful information embedded in their latent space \cite{bowman2015generating,hou2017deep,latif2017variational,mancisidor2018segment} is well documented, hence their generative and classification models can be enhanced using latent variables.
-Finally, when used to model reject inference in credit scoring, the inference of rejected applications is based on a full approximate posterior distribution and not on extrapolation.
+Semi-supervised learning approaches design and train models using labeled (accepted applications) and unlabeled data (rejected applications), and aim to utilize the information embedded in both data to improve the classification of unseen observations.
+There are several fields where semi-supervised deep generative models have achieved state-of-the-art results, e.g. in semi-supervised image classification \cite{kingma2014semi,maaloe2016auxiliary}, in semi-supervised sentiment analysis \cite{wu2019semi,fu2019semi}, and in unsupervised clustering \cite{zheng2016variational}.
+Additionally, the useful information embedded in their latent space is well documented \citep{bowman2015generating,hou2017deep,latif2017variational,mancisidor2018segment}.
+Inspired by the modeling framework introduced by \cite{kingma2014semi}, this research develops two novel models for reject inference models in credit scoring combining, for the first time, auxiliary variables \citep{maaloe2016auxiliary} and Gaussian mixtures parametrized by neural networks in a semi-supervised framework.